cee-elle/just-the-docs/docs/utilities/creating_postman_collections.md

 # Creating Postman Collections
 ---
 Collections in Postman are a compiled series of requests within a specific environment.
-This tool is most useful for API testing and the requests are done one after another.
+This tool is most useful for API testing.
+THe collection is a group of requests that are made execute one after another.

 ![Runner](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/postman-collections-1.png)